codbex/codbex-documentation/docs/tooling/workbench/code-editor.md

 ### 5. **Zoom In and Out**

-- Adjust the font size with the `Zoom In` and `Zoom Out` options for better readability.
+- Adjust the font size with the "Zoom In" and "Zoom Out" options for better readability.

 ### 6. **Toggle Sidebar**